shukriadams/shukriadams/README.md

 ## Other stuff

-I'm fine using machine learning for input processing, but you won't find Claude contributions or other generated code here.
+I'm fine using machine learning for input processing, but you won't find any AI generated content here.
 I write my own code, for many reasons.
 If I can't or don't want to write it I'll use a package created by another human, and if I can't find a package I'll wait for one to come along.
 I'm patient.

 I have opinions about source code and source control.
 Feel free to approach me on the street for an impromptu monologue.